movabletype/mt-docs-data-api-reference/data-structures.md

 + buildType (string) - The build type for this archive type.
 + updatable (boolean) - `true`: The user who accessed can update this archive type. / `false`: The user who accessed cannot update this archive type.

+## ContentFields
++ id (number) - The ID of this content field.
++ label (string) - The label of this content field.
++ type (string) - The content field type of this content field.
++ uniqueID (string) - The unique ID of this content field.

 ## Asset
 + blog
-    + id (number) - The ID of the blog that contains this asset.
+    + id (number) - The ID of the site that contains this asset.
 + class (string) - The type of this asset.
 This value is similar to 'type' attribute but this value is never localized.
 + createdBy
     + id (number) - The ID of user who created asset.